 The environmental justice (EJ) movement exists at the intersection of social justice and environmentalism, recognizing the need to understand the role that white supremacy, legacies of slavery, and settler-colonialism play into contemporary environmentalism and sustainability movements.
 The EJ movement seeks to end the disproportionate impact of environmental burdens on Black and Indigenous people of color, poor people, womxn, and disabled people.

 Everyone is welcome to join!
-If interested in working together or collaborating email us at email@example.com.
-You can also like us on Facebook and follow our Instagram.
+If interested in working together or collaborating, email us at email@example.com.
+You can also subscribe to our email list below, or like us on Facebook and follow our Instagram.

 - The First National People of Color Environmental Leadership Summit: Principles of Environmental Justice

 - Texas Observer News